grannycart/by-sound-alone_source/cover/Cover-README.md

 Cover-README.md
-Last modified: 2023-09-24 15:47
+Last modified: 2023-12-31 13:57

-Note: If your page count changes by any signficant margin, you need to download the template from B&N and re-adjust the cover layour (particularly the spine) to fit the new book dimensions.
+Note: If your page count changes by any significant margin, you need to download the template from B&N and re-adjust the cover layout (particularly the spine) to fit the new book dimensions.
 (A different page count yields a fatter or skinnier book, so the horizontal dimension changes.)